cybercongress/launch-kit/Launch FAQ.md

 Every account within the Ethereum foundation network with at least 1 outgoing transaction which is not a contract and holds > 0.2 ETH at block 8080808 is entitled to a gift

-- ATOM community that will receive 1% of CYB tokens Every non-zero account within Cosmos hub-2 at block 1110000 is entitled to a gift
+- ATOM community that will receive 1% of CYB tokens Every non-zero account within Cosmos hub-3 at block 2000000

-- Urbit community that will receive 1% of CYB tokens Every account which holds galaxies (30%), stars (30%), or planets (40%) at block 9069000 according to the number of objects is entitled to a gift
+- Urbit community that will receive 1% of CYB tokens Every account which holds galaxies (30%), stars (30%), or planets (40%) at block 10677601 according to the number of objects is entitled to a gift

 The key purpose of those gifts is for every account in Genesis to be able to make at least 1 cyberlink in the space of 24 hours after the network has been unloaded.
 This will help to increase participation and give those communities the ability to engage in the protocol.
 The protocol itself will gain a massive benefit via the economic integration of the largest developers, the most innovative and of the most promising communities withing the open-source space.

-The ETH and ATOM communities will receive their tokens in test net tokens, which should be claimed and used during the distribution games.

-More detail applies to gifts.
-Please see the [protocol paper](https://github.com/cybercongress/cyber/blob/master/main.tex).
+More details in our [WP](https://ipfs.io/ipfs/QmQ1Vong13MDNxixDyUdjniqqEj8sjuNEBYMyhQU4gQgq3)

 ### What is the reward breakdown (including validators, community pools and gifts)?
 You can see all the breakdowns in this repository (the launch-kit repository).